What is Geothermal Energy?

 - Tidal Power

 The potential energy that is stored in the water is made to drive a water turbine that produces electricity.
 This kind of energy production is known as hydroelectric power.
 It is the most commonly adopted alternative energy sources in the present time.

 This is the energy that is received from the Sun.
 It is the most promising alternative energy source and bound to be available for centuries to mankind.

 The wind power is controlled to push the blades of the wind turbine that are connected to the electric generator to produce wind energy.
 It is an effective alternative source in fields where the wind velocity is high.

-This energy is developed from the wastes of animal and human that include by-products along with agricultural yields, municipal solid wastes and timber industry.
+This energy is developed from the wastes of animals and humans that include by-products along with agricultural yields, municipal solid wastes, and timber industry.

 It is the energy that is generated from the heat within the Earth.
 Hot rocks in the core of Earth emits the surface of the earth with steam and pressure.
 This steam is used to run turbines and produce electricity.

 71% of Earth’s surface is covered by water bodies which are mainly oceans.
-The tides in water bodies fall and rise because of gravity of moon and sun.
+The tides in the water body fall and rise because of the gravity of the moon and sun.

-In order to harness the geothermal energy, hydrothermal convection system is used.
+In order to harness the geothermal energy, a hydrothermal convection system is used.
 In this process, a hole is drilled deep under the earth, through which a pipe is inserted.
 The steam trapped in the rocks is routed through this pipe to the surface of the earth.
 This steam is then used to turn the blades of a turbine of an electric generator.
 In another method, the steam is used to heat water from an external source which is then used to rotate the turbine.

 Generation of electricity: Geothermal power plants are usually installed within a two-mile radius of the geothermal reserve.
 The steam from these reserves is either directly used to rotate the turbines of an electrical generator or is used to heat water which then produces steam for the process.